 Figure out what game you want to use your controller with and open its menu from Big Picture mode.

-NOTE: Disclosure: In this example the author is picking his own game, as he has full control of its Steam Controller API integration and can use it to demonstrate certain features.
+NOTE: Disclosure: In this example the author is picking his own game, as he has full control of its Steam Input API integration and can use it to demonstrate certain features.

 Step 5: Manage game